JamathonB/Array-Cardio/README.md

 # Array Cardio

-## Playing with Arrays in JavaScript.
+## Playing with Arrays in the JavaScript Console.

 This project was my fouth assignment within a 30 day JavaScript challenge.